RenderKit/openpgl/README.md

 # Disclaimer

-The current version of Open PGL is still in a beta stage and should be used with caution in any production related environment.
+The current version of Open PGL is still in a pre v1.0 stage and should be used with caution in any production related environment.
 The API specification is still in flux and might change with upcoming releases.

 # Version History